Static Analysis Driven Enhancements for Comprehension in Machine Learning Notebooks: Introduction

 To yield useful results, \toolname{} requires a fast and accurate program analysis that can precisely identify all function calls in the notebook.
-However, we found that none of the existing techniques were able to statically identify all function calls in a \jnb{} with acceptable precision, recall and, run time.
-This is attributed to the complex features of \python{}, such as duck typing, dynamic code execution, reflection, etc, that are challenging to static analyzers \cite{salisPyCGPracticalCall2021a,kummitaQualitativeQuantitativeAnalysis2021}.
-Moreover, unlike other programming languages like Java, \python{} lacks a lot of tool-support for state-of-the-art static analysis (SA) techniques.
-Instead, most tools available for \python{} today are based on a makeshift analysis of abstract syntax trees (AST) of \python{} source code \cite{yangComplexPythonFeatures2022}.
-Furthermore, due to the dynamically typed nature of \python{}, concrete static type-inference of variables is required for precise static analysis.
-A recently published call-graph generation technique called PyCG \cite{salisPyCGPracticalCall2021a} is based on an intermediate representation of the AST and handles several complex \python{} features.
-Yet, PyCG fails to analyze function calls to external libraries and its analysis is flow-insensitive, making it impossible to precisely identify function calls in real-world programs. \toolname rectifies these limitations.
+An exploration into existing methodologies revealed an absence of a technique that could statically identify all function calls in a \jnb{} with acceptable precision, recall, and execution time.
+This can be attributed to Python's inherent complexities such as duck typing, dynamic code execution, reflection, among others that are challenging to static analysis~\citep{salisPyCGPracticalCall2021a,kummitaQualitativeQuantitativeAnalysis2021}.
+Moreover, in contrast to other programming languages like Java, \python{} lacks a lot of tool-support for state-of-the-art static analysis (SA) techniques \citep{yangComplexPythonFeatures2022}.
+The prevailing tools for Python predominantly rely on rudimentary analyses of its abstract syntax trees (AST).
+Compounding this issue is Python's dynamically-typed nature, necessitating a precise static type-inference for variables to facilitate accurate static analysis.
+A recent advancement in the form of a call-graph generation technique, PyCG~\citep{salisPyCGPracticalCall2021a}, which operates on an intermediate representation of the AST and addresses many complex Python features, also falls short.
+Specifically, PyCG ignores analyzing function calls to external libraries and presents a flow-\textit{insensitive} analysis.
+Flow sensitivity in SA refers to the ability of the analyzer to consider the order in which statements occur in the program.
+A flow-sensitive analysis tracks the flow of control through the program.
+This means the analysis can differentiate between the different states of variables at different points in the program.
+Flow-insensitivity of PyCG limits its capability to accurately extract function calls in real-world notebooks. \toolname rectifies these limitations.